nextcloud/server/.github/ISSUE_TEMPLATE/Bug_report.md

 Note: This is the **issue tracker of Nextcloud**, please do NOT use this to get answers to your questions or get help for fixing your installation.
 This is a place to report bugs to developers, after your server has been debugged.
 You can find help debugging your system on our home user forums: https://help.nextcloud.com or, if you use Nextcloud in a large organization, ask our engineers on https://portal.nextcloud.com.
 See also  https://nextcloud.com/support for support options.

+Note: Try to be friendly and patient, we will try, too.
+Nextcloud is a volunteer community.
+While some people are paid to work on Nextcloud, they are paid by customers, so unless you are a customer, nobody gets paid to help you.
+People help you because they are nice, so treat them as such.

+We get a LOT of bug reports and we have to focus on the most important ones, that is, those with the most severe impact, no work-around and many users who encounter it.
+If we don't fix a problem that bothers you, it is not that we are stupid or that we hate you, it is [because we have many, many things on our plate.](https://erikbern.com/2020/03/10/never-attribute-to-stupidity-that-which-is-adequately-explained-by-opportunity-cost.html)

+If you consider creating a new anonymous account to get free (enterprise) support, [you are not being fair.](https://berthub.eu/articles/posts/anonymous-help/) Do not be surprised when we don't react nicely.
+If you get paid to create a bug report or feature request here, make sure we get paid to fix it, or assume it will have very low priority.

 This is the bug tracker for the Server component.
 Find other components at https://github.com/nextcloud/

 For reporting potential security issues please see https://nextcloud.com/security/